 I suppose Google would say, “You can have all of those things and still be performant” and that may well be true.
-In our experience, however, all of these things will have a cumulative impact on your performance budget.
-Decide for yourself what is best for your site.
+Indeed, there are optimization techniques for all of these things.
+But, they will have an impact and, cumulatively, could end up causing you to overspend on your performance budget.

 If you’re looking to make changes to your web store to improve your SEO, there are some things you can do — not all of them are related to the performance score you’ll get back from PageSpeed Insights!

 There are some people who see these changes as a cause of panic, but there is no good reason to be alarmed.
 Google have said: